André Evard: Artistic work

 After completing his studies, Evard initially painted in the French tradition of the late 19th and early 20th centuries.
-Influences of Salon paintings, impressionism and symbolism were mixed with influences van Goghs, but also with those of Far Eastern art, whereby the various artist's styles seemed to merge into a very individual style.
+Influences of Salon paintings, Impressionism and symbolism were mixed with influences Vincent van Gogh, but also with those of Far Eastern art, whereby the various artist's styles seemed to merge into a very individual style.
 In his color compositions, Evard knew how to subject completely opposite colors to absolute harmony.
 Extreme freedom of feeling, great variety of moods, subtle color modulations and chromatic vivacity characterise his works, as Evard wants to give color its 'spirit'.

 Step by step he finally detaches himself from the given ornamental or symbolizing forms and reaches the structure via the ornament.
 In works such as Crocus, Roses, Roses noir, Chardon, Nocturne or Pyramid, for example, the emphasis is on a limited three-dimensional, physical or spatially geometric drawing.
 The paintings of the 20s are reminiscent of Wassily Kandinsky, Juan Gris and Georges Braque.
 Again, however, he seems to unite all influences in his very own style.